Last updated on .

 Looking down Ludgate Hill

-This entry is an incomplete look at my exploration of the City of London.
-Other than St. Paul’s Cathedral, I only walked through certain sections.
+This post is an incomplete look at my exploration of the City of London.
+Other than St. Paul’s Cathedral, which is covered in another post, I only passed through certain sections.
 I plan to explore much more thoroughly on future trips.

 Temple Bar